 Six Items Challenge 2017

-Hello and Assalaam Alaikum (peace and blessings) everyone, Thank you for dropping by.
+Hello and Assalaam Alaikum (peace and blessings) everyone, Thanks for dropping by.

 This year the challenge commences 1 March - 12 April 2017.